tomoe-mami/weechat-scripts/pastebuf/README.md

 syntax highlighter you use.
 When this happened, nothing will be shown in the paste buffer and there will be an error message in Weechat's core buffer.
-You can still view the content of the paste by entering `lang none` (or the correct name of language supported by your syntax highlighter).
+You can still view the content of the paste by entering `lang none` (or the correct name of language supported by your syntax highlighter) inside the paste buffer.

+### Scan URLs

+You can can tell script to scan the current buffer for any URL from supported paste services and open them immediately.
+To do that just call:

+    /pastebuf **open-recent-url [<optional-number-of-urls>]

+If `optional-number-of-urls` isn't specified this will scan only 1 recent URL.
+If you tell it to scan more than 1 URL, the order of pastes opened might be not the same as the order of recent URLs appear inside current buffer.

 ### Command inside paste buffer